shreyansh-tyagi/java-projects/README.md

 ## *ModelMapper*
 * The goal of ModelMapper is to make object mapping easy by automatically determining how one object model maps to another.

+## *DTO*
+* It is basically used to pass data with multiple attributes in one shot from client to server, to avoid multiple calls to a remote server.
+Another advantage of using DTOs on RESTful APIs written in Java (and on Spring Boot), is that they can help to hide implementation details of domain objects (JPA entities).